deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 “Stay low, stay close, stay quiet!”
 Garaaf ordered them over the din.
 “And for Fyu’s sake don’t attack anything unless it’s that or die!”

 They did as they were told, staying low, close and quiet as he darted between huge-sided machinery and under grinding conveyors.
-At one point he stopped dead still almost like the Road-Runner, waited for a hurtling container full of metal scraps to go shooting past his nose, then waved them through in its wake before the air had even finished going still again.
+At one point he stopped dead still almost like the Road Runner, waited for a hurtling container full of metal scraps to go shooting past his nose, then waved them through in its wake before the air had even finished going still again.

 There was no sign of any Hunters at all.
 Ray *hoped* that meant they were all busy scouring the area that humans had last been seen, wherever that was.
 After what felt like a whole day in the Warrens, she would have been hopelessly turned around even if she’d had any sense of the Ring’s layout.